 My relative advised me that where I am buying in Catford I should carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

-This is a search is occasionally quoted for as part of the standard Catford conveyancing searches.
-It is a large report of more than thirty pages, listing and setting out important information about Catford around the property and the people living there.
-It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Local Education with plans and statistics, Local Amenities and other useful data concerning Catford.
+A search of this type is sometimes included in the estimate for your Catford conveyancing searches.
+It is a large report of about 40 pages, listing and detailing important information about Catford around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Catford Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Catford Education with maps and statistics, Local Amenities and other useful data about Catford.

 How does conveyancing in Catford differ for new build properties?